On chordality of the power graph of finite groups: Preliminaries

 \section{Preliminaries}

-In the current section we recall some basic definitions, terminologies and results which we use in the consequent sections.
-Throughout this paper we consider finite groups only.
-We use the notation $C_{n}$ to represents the cyclic group of order $n$ and also a cycle of length $n$; this notation will be clear from the context which stands for.
-Also we denote the dihedral group of order $2n$ by $D_{n}$.
+In this section, we will review some fundamental definitions, terminologies, and {results} that will be used in subsequent sections.
+We only consider finite groups in this study.
+We use the notation $C_{n}$ to represent the cyclic group of order $n$ as well as {the graph which is a cycle of length $n$}; the context will make this notation apparent.
+Also, we use $D_{n}$ to denote the dihedral group of order $2n$.
+Now we recall two theorems from our previous paper \cite{Manna} regarding the chordality of the power graph of finite nilpotent groups. \begin{theorem} \cite{Manna} The power graph of a finite $p$-group is a chordal graph. \end{theorem}

+\begin{theorem} \cite{Manna} Let $G$ be a finite nilpotent group which is not a $p$-group.
+Then $\mathcal{P}(G)$ is a chordal graph if and only if $|G|$ has exactly two distinct prime divisors such that one of two Sylow subgroups is cyclic and the other one has prime exponent. \end{theorem}

+\begin{corollary} $\mathcal{P}(C_{n})$ is chordal if and only $n$ is either a prime power or a product of a prime and a prime power. \end{corollary}

+\begin{corollary} $\mathcal{P}(D_{n})$ is chordal if and only $n$ is either a prime power or a product of a prime and a prime power. \end{corollary}